tarynduong/hello-there/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=tarynduong&label=Profile%20views&color=f4b73f&style=flat" alt="tarynduong"/> </p>

 - 🌱 I'm currently interested in **real-time machine learning and NLP**

-- 🔭 You can find all of my projects here on [Taryn's portfolio](https://www.datascienceportfol.io/trucduong)

 - ⚡ Fun fact: **I'm an avid learner.
 You’ll always find my nose buried in a book or browsing online tech forums or blogs to pick up new technology or new concepts in my free time.
 That's how I relax after work, besides music, movies and travel.**